rnevius/contact-form-7-infusionsoft-add-on/README.md

 1. "Prettify" the contact tag input to use a similar style to the default WordPress Tags input meta box that appears on post edit screens.
 2. Add support for all [InfusionSoft contact fields](https://developer.infusionsoft.com/docs/read/Table_Documentation#Contact).
 3. Modify the JS tag generator so that input `type`s are modified, according to which contact field is selected.
 For example, an "infusionsoft-email" field should use `<input type="email">` rather than `<input type="text">`.
+4. Limit required fields to "infusionsoft-email" and the name fields.
+These fields are all that are required by the InfusionSoft API to validate a contact.

 ## Additional Resources

 * [General GitHub documentation](http://help.github.com/)
 * [GitHub pull request documentation](http://help.github.com/send-pull-requests/)

+*This plugin is not offered, sponsored, associated with or endorsed by Infusion Software, Inc.*